GaloisInc/salty/newExamples/GnomesAndTrolls/README.txt

 flag -b is given, instead of integer-valued variables, use representation where there is one boolean variable in the specification per grid cell.

-LRH 3 Sep 2019: Not currently producing realizable specifications as interpreted by Slugs.
+LRH 3 Sep 2019: Does not always produce realizable specs.
-Need to understand the differences and options the different GR(1) solvers use before this will work.
+Changed default number of goals to 1, since more goals results in strange specifications.